-Therefore, the magnitudes of the planetary greenhouse effect and air temperature lapse rate Γ are not unambiguously related to each other.
-However, in the absence of all greenhouse substances in the atmosphere, both air temperature lapse rate, evaporative force (Sect.
-3.3) and greenhouse effect are all equal to zero.
+Therefore, the magnitudes of the planetary greenhouse effect and air temperature lapse rate G are not unambiguously related to each other.
+However, in the absence of all greenhouse substances in the atmosphere, both air temperature lapse rate, evaporation force (Section 3.3) and greenhouse effect are all equal to zero.